firesal/task-mgr/README.md

 # task-mgr
-A minimal taskm manager application using Flask, React, Javascript and mongodb.
+A minimal task manager application using Flask, React, Javascript and mongodb.